EmilyCheoh/notes/setup1.md

 ### Installing Racket

-Run the [Racket installer][Racket download].
+Run the [Racket installer].
 Then make sure you can run DrRacket.